So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Tables are heavier than you remember.
 Extension cords are never long enough.
 Decorations look terrible when you actually put them up.

-Now I start setup day before if possible.
+Now I start setup the day before if possible.
 At least three hours before if same day.

 Gives time to fix things that don't work instead of frantically trying to solve problems while families are arriving.

-Also means volunteers aren't stressed trying to finish setup while managing kids at same time.
+Also means volunteers aren't stressed trying to finish setup while managing kids at the same time.

 Don't Try to Control Everything Yourself